ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-design.md

 The primary index is created based on the granules shown in the diagram above.
 This index is an uncompressed flat array file (primary.idx), containing so-called numerical index marks starting at 0.

-The diagram below shows that the index stores the minimum primary key column values (the values marked in orange in the diagram above) for each granule.
+The diagram below shows that the index stores the primary key column values (the values marked in orange in the diagram above) for each first row for each granule.
+Or in other words: the primary index stores the primary key column values from each 8192nd row of the table (based on the physical row order defined by the primary key columns).
 For example
-- the first index entry (‘mark 0’ in the diagram below) is storing the minimum values for the primary key columns of granule 0 from the diagram above,
+- the first index entry (‘mark 0’ in the diagram below) is storing the key column values of the first row of granule 0 from the diagram above,
-- the second index entry (‘mark 1’ in the diagram below) is storing the minimum values for the primary key columns of granule 1 from the diagram above, and so on.
+- the second index entry (‘mark 1’ in the diagram below) is storing the key column values of the first row of granule 1 from the diagram above, and so on.